How to Install the LEMP Stack on Windows WSL

 Summary

-You’ve now successfully set up the full LEMP stack on Windows 10 using WSL 2 and Ubuntu.
-This gives you a powerful Linux setup for web development right on your Windows computer.
+You have successfully set up the full LEMP stack on Windows 10 using WSL 2 and Ubuntu, creating a powerful Linux environment for web development directly on your Windows computer.
+Key steps included enabling WSL, installing Ubuntu, and then setting up Nginx, MariaDB, and PHP to complete your LEMP stack.

 - Enabled WSL 2 on Windows